rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

    to this signal can use it to conduct an action an entry is deleted.

    :signal flags: ``SIGNAL_ACTION | SIGNAL_RUN_LAST``
-   :param list row_ids: The row IDs that are to be deleted.
+   :param [str, ...] row_ids: The row IDs that are to be deleted.

 .. py:function:: exit()